Elession/pwn-challenges/Beginner/setup/README.md

 If the system prompts for service restart, just press `enter` to accept.

+### Brief explaination on tools you will be using
+Visual studio code - same code editor but on Linux, enter `code-oss` in your terminal to access it

+pwntools - python library for exploit development/CTF

+Pwndbg - additional features & QoL changes for debugging programs

+ROPgadgets - find gadgets in your programs (for later exercises)

+pwninit - automates finding linker for relevant libc version (for later exercises)

+### Once done
+Go to your terminal and enter the following:
+1. `nc SERVICE PORT`
+2. when prompted, read the introduction and enter accordingly

 ## Solution
+1. netcat service and type `READY`

 ## Hints
+NIL

 ## Attached Files
 - setup.sh